 A small slime mold making an appearance on 13 May 2015.

-I do not know exactly what this is but believe it to be a slime mold plasmodium.
-I’ve never seen Fuligo septica at this stage and would think it would be more yellow but I could be wrong.
+I do not know exactly what this is but it is a slime mold plasmodium.

 Similarly with this plasmodium that is still streaming its way into becoming an aethalium.
 It looks very much like Fuligo septica but is a different color.

-This last set is another unknown I suspect might be associated with a slimemold.
-It lived here for several years (almost 4!) going back and forth, according to the weather, in between what felt like raw liver to the touch to being rock hard — and staying in the latter state until the next wet period.
+This last set is an unknown I suspect might be associated with a slimemold or at least it reminds me of their sclerotia although it is not always rock hard so I really do not know.
+It lived here for several years (almost 4 years!) going back and forth, according to the weather, in between what felt like raw liver to the touch to being rock hard — and staying in the latter state until the next wet period.

 I still don’t know what this is.